 A happy, unstressed mother is the best mother.
 If you feel that bottle feeding with formula best fits your needs, then it's the best for meeting your baby's needs, as well.

 Some experts recommend at least giving breastfeeding a try.
-Once breastfeeding is established, the benefits can occur even if you breastfeed only once or twice a day.
+Once breastfeeding is established, which could take up to two weeks, the benefits can occur even if you breastfeed only once or twice a day.
 If you're having trouble breastfeeding, ask your health care provider for additional guidance.